Share this with a buddy!

 To make the vegan spanakopita

-• Preheat the oven to 350°F/180°C and line a large baking sheet with parchment paper.
+• Preheat the oven to 350°F/180°C and line a baking sheet with parchment paper.

 • Add the spinach, salt, and pepper.
-Cook for 2-3 minutes or until the spinach is wilted and has shrunk quite a bit.
+Cook for 2-3 minutes or until the spinach is wilted and has shrunk significantly.

-• Add the garlic and herbs.
-Cook for 15 seconds, until the garlic is fragrant.
-Turn off the heat and remove the pan from the stove top.
+• Add the garlic and herbs and cook for about 15 seconds, until the garlic is fragrant.
+Remove from the heat.
+Once cooled slightly, add the tofu mixture and combine.

-• Place a phyllo sheet in front of you, with the longer side at the top and bottom.
-Lightly butter the entire surface.
+• Lay a phyllo sheet on your work surface with the longer sides at the top and bottom.
+Lightly brush the pastry with melted butter.
 Add another sheet on top of the first sheet, and butter it as well.

-• Begin turning one end of the phyllo log into itself.
-Continue turning until you have a circular spiral.
+• Begin turning one end of the log into itself and continue turning until you have a circular spiral.
 If parts of the phyllo tear, take a leftover piece of pastry and plaster over the tear with some melted butter.

 • Repeat with the rest of the filling and pastry.
 You should make 4 spirals total.

 • Transfer the spanakopita spirals to the parchment lined baking sheets.
-Brush the tops of each [astry with melted butter and bake for 40 minutes, or until golden brown.
+Brush the tops of each pastry with butter and bake for 40 minutes or until golden brown.

 Video